neurodata/neurodata.io/content/about/agreements.md

 > I commit to providing the financial, computational, space, and other resources appropriate for your position, potentially including salary, benefits,  computing costs, conference fees, travel expenses, publication fees, a desk, a laptop, monitors, etc.

 - Other fees never affect your salary.
-- I will spend at least 1 hour per week in person with each PhD student, except for weeks that I am traveling, or when the week is short due to academic calendar days off, or in the case of a disease/family emergency.

 #### Guidance